vyredo/imdb_movies/readme.md

 │   ├── favorites
 │   │   ├── component           -> Each module can have components (page)
 │   │   │   └── Favorites.tsx
-│   │   ├── context             -> separate logic from component/view
+│   │   ├── reducer             -> folder for reducer
-│   │   │   ├── favoritesAPI.tsx
+│   │   │   ├── favoritesReducer.tsx
-│   │   │   └── favoritesCtx.tsx
 │   │   └── index.tsx
 │   ├── movies
 │   │   ├── components          -> Each module can have components (page)